spesml/spesml.github.io/3_Plugin/6_technical_viewpoint.md

 This matrix allows to create relationships between elements of the [Technical Viewpoint](/plugin/technical_viewpoint.html#technical-viewpoint) and [Requirements](/plugin/requirements_viewpoint.html#requirements).

 ### ![Technical Internal Component Diagram](/images/diagrams/composite_structure.png){:class="img-responsive"}SpesML Technical Internal Component Diagram
 This diagram is based on a *UML Composite Structure Diagram/SysML Internal Block Diagram* and provides a reduced diagram toolbar related to SpesML for the [Technical Viewpoint](/plugin/technical_viewpoint.html).
 Note that intentionally any technical components cannot be created using the diagram toolbar.
 Instead, it is recommended to create these elements by dragging/dropping a technical component to the diagram.
+Depending on the owner of the diagram, only certain elements are allowed to be placed in this diagram.
+For example, for a Technical Internal Component Diagram of a Mechanical Component it is only allowed to place further Mechanical Component, for a Technical Internal Component Diagram of a Execution Platform it is only allowed to place Execution Components and Communication Components, etc. If you drag and drop a wrong element inside a diagram, you will get a warning message that will tell you which elements are allowed for this specific diagram.

 ### ![TaskInstanceToExecution Allocation Matrix](/images/diagrams/matrix.png){:class="img-responsive"}TaskInstanceToExecution Allocation Matrix
 This matrix allows to create relationships between [Tasks](#task) in [Task Architectures](#task-architecture) and [Execution Components](#execution-component) in [Execution Platforms](#execution-platform).
 This creates an allocation between Tasks and Execution Components that represents the deployment of these software tasks on these execution units.
 All of this happens on the instance level, meaning that every instance/part of a Task and an Execution Component can be allocated separately.
 To use this matrix, a scope needs to be set (above the matrix diagram).
 As the description at the bottom of the matrix diagrams indicates, the row scope should be the Task Architecture of the wanted Tasks and the column scope the Execution Platform of the wanted Execution Components.